McLean EMS looking to increase staff

 Edwards said paramedics were working double shifts for 48 hours straight and advance ETMs were covering.

 “We never had a truck off the road,” he said.
-“Some vacations were cancelled, but we maintained both trucks.”
+“Some vacations were canceled, but we maintained both trucks.”

 Being a rural agriculture community like McLean County, Edwards said several of the EMTS and paramedics work two or three other jobs.